Want to get updates to your mailbox? 📬

 But, are the same people coming to your physical location the same ones that are visiting your website?
 Google Analytics can help with that.

 Drill down as deep as you would like to find out where your website users are coming from.
-You can find age and gender data under Audience, then Demographics.

 If you find out that most of your digital audience does not fit your target customer, it is worth considering why and how you can change your marketing approach to better suit your current audience.
-Additionally, if your digital audience doesn’t match your target audience, many of your website metrics will be affected.
-This will lead to poor website performance and rankings.

 Attracting more visitors to your website is one way to increase sales, but attempting to limit the number of people that leave your site without converting is more cost-effective and successful.

 If users aren't staying, you may want to make your website design more attractive.
 Make sure it is clean, modern and easy to navigate.
 If users can’t figure out how to use your website, they are going to leave.
 Keep it simple and design your website so the content users want is easy to find.
 If web design isn’t your thing, consider hiring a company to design a custom website to give you a competitive edge.
+Just be sure to do some research in advance.

-In Google Analytics, you can see which pages have a high exit rate.
-Some pages will have a higher exit rate, such as a ‘Thank You’ page on a form.
-But for others, like the payment page of the checkout process, something about the experience may be causing people to leave.
+But for others, like the payment page of the checkout process, something about the experience may be causing people to leave that page leading to low engagement.
 Check out these pages for yourself and see if anything jumps out at you.

 Who Is Sending You Traffic?